 Endowed Scholarship Campaign

 Creating an endowed scholarship fund at Naropa is an opportunity to transform lives—today and long after we are gone.
 Your gift can make it possible for promising students to benefit from a Naropa education, regardless of their financial circumstances.
 Right now, we have a special opportunity to double your investment in Naropa.
 The federal Strengthening Institutions grant that Naropa received in 2010 includes approximately $150,000 in matching funds for an endowed scholarship.
 Your gift to this effort supports generations of Naropa students defray the high costs of higher education, and perhaps more importantly, creates greater access to Naropa's unique model of contemplative education.
 Gifts to this effort cannot be directed or named by the donor.
-Contact the Development office to learn more about how to get your gift doubled!
+AT_NAROPA to learn more about how to get your gift doubled!

 Why Scholarship Funds are So Important

 According to recent reports, colleges and universities in the United States have dramatically increased merit-based financial aid awards, which go primarily to students from wealthier families, while need-based awards to poorer students have stagnated.
 The result of such policies is an increasing gap between rich and poor in the ability to attend the most selective schools, and to successfully complete a college degree.
 For example, a recent article from the Chronicle of Higher Education cited the following statistics:

 At Princeton, Pell Grant recipients made up only 7.5 percent of the undergraduates in 2004-5.
 At Harvard University and Virginia, they accounted for 8 percent, a Chronicle analysis has found.
 By comparison, they made up 26 percent at Smith College; 22 percent at Berry College; and 39 percent at the University of Cincinnati.